RomanLos/AI_PhotoSearch/README.md

 ![App Screenshot](screenshot.png)

-This application allows you to search for images by text description and/or file name using the CLIP neural network.
+This application allows you to search for images in local files by text description and/or file name using the CLIP neural network.

 No need to install Python or any libraries — a portable Python environment is provided separately.